vipal31/python_practice/README.md

 # python_practice

-This is a small programme of pizza delivery order system which I created while learning python
+These are few small programmes which I created while learning python